drivly/identity.do/README.md

-# Idendity.do - Identity Management API
+# Identity.do - Identity Management API

 Explore the API at: <https://identity.do/api>